erictu22/lang-test/README.md

 This method applies the "prompt" type of predicate to a response.
 It takes a string `prompt` representing the prompt to use for generating the response, and a string `inputPromptResponse` representing the response to which the prompt is being applied.
 It returns a boolean indicating whether the predicate passed or failed.

-### Example usage
+# Example Usage
-You can run this code by running `npm run start` from the root directory
+You can run the following snippet by running `npm run start` from the root directory
 ```javascript
 const evaluationOptions : EvaluatorOptions = {
   prompt: [